Gualberto Villarroel: Overthrow and death

 The atrocities of Chuspipata and Challacollo contributed to a gradual process of deterioration in the popularity of the government of Gualberto Villarroel, a process accelerated by the violent repression that the regime promoted against members of the opposition and citizens critical of its actions.
 Dissatisfaction came to a head in July 1946 as a tripartite group of workers, students, and teachers threatened to strike.
 Their main demand was the adjustment of teachers' wages which at the time sat at a meager $12.50 to $20 a month.
 Also among their demands was the removal of the MNR from government, and the resignation of the MNR and its head Víctor Paz Estenssoro, who was held responsible for the executions of Chuspipata and Challacollo, from Villarroel's cabinet.
 The government refused, stating that an increase in wages would cause inflation, this despite the fact that an estimated 56% of the national budget was being spent on the army alone.

 On 8 July, teachers and professors of the Higher University of San Andrés (UMSA), joined two days later by university students, went on strike demanding increased wages.
 The police dispersed the demonstration concentrated in the Plaza Murillo with rifle and machine gun fire, leaving 3 dead and 11 wounded.
 On 17 July, the windows of the UMSA were found destroyed, having been stoned the night before by drunk MNR members including the minister of agriculture, Julio Zuazo Cuenca.
 The gesture galvanized university students who organized in La Paz, rallying the city's population to their side.
-During one of these rallies, Bergel Camberos, a student from the "Pedro Domingo Murillo" Industrial School, was shot by police, heightening the crowd's animosity against the government.
-In a bid to disperse the growing crowds, President Villarroel brought the "Loa" 4th Infantry Regiment and the Bolívar 2nd Artillery Regiment into the city.
+During one of these rallies, Bergel Camberos, a student from the Pedro Domingo Murillo Industrial School, was shot by police, heightening the crowd's animosity against the government.
+In a bid to disperse the growing crowds, President Villarroel brought the Loa 4th Infantry Regiment and the Bolívar 2nd Artillery Regiment into the city.
 The situation quickly devolved with the army clashing with the student protesters, causing 10 casualties.
-On 19 July, an infantry column descended on La Paz with orders to occupy some corners of the city.
+On 19 July, an infantry column descended on La Paz with orders to occupy some parts of the city.